-Local Government Act 1989 (review, referral and original jurisdiction order)
+Local Government Act 1989 and 2020 (review and original jurisdiction)

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.

 While the Local Government Act 2020 (LGA 2020) will repeal and re-enact much of the Local Government Act 1989 (LGA 1989), only some of the provisions of the LGA 2020 are currently in operation.